trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 Using this the latitude+longitude+altitude+time of each uploaded image could be compared to these values returned for each image on Mapillary API.

-If a match exist, we can be fairly certain that the image on Mapillary is the same as the one from the Explorer upload.
+If a match exist, we can be fairly certain that the image on Mapillary is the same as the one from the upload.

-The response of the Image endpoint also contains `sequence_id` which means if a match exists we can then link each Explorer image to both a Mapillary image ID and a Sequence on Mapillary.
+The response of the Image endpoint also contains `sequence_id` which means if a match exists we can then link each uploaded image to both a Mapillary image ID and a Sequence on Mapillary.

 Whilst this flow works (and is mostly documented), we decided that this approach was not viable;

 * It is excessive.
 The amount of requests needed to iterate through (potentially) thousands of images is problematic for both client and server at scale
 * I have a suspicion Mapillary adjusts the co-ordinates of some images.
 In cases where this happens, this approach will fail.
 * It assumes no other images have same x,y co-ordinates or time (which I can be 99% certain of, barring camera error where same location is reported).
 * There is no information about the status of the Sequence upload.
-The assumption is that if the images don't match between Mapillary and Explorer that the sequence is still uploading.
+The assumption is that if the images don't match between Mapillary and the upload that the sequence is still uploading.
 Mapillary usually publishes sequences within 72 hours, so we could also assume if an image does not appear within 72 hours an error has occurred -- though this would be a massive assumption... and one I was not comfortable with.

 As such, we came up with a Plan B by watching the request of Mapillary Web.